memtest86plus/memtest86plus/doc/README_DEVEL.md

     The individual memory tests.

 The boot code is mostly written in AT&T syntax x86 assembly language.
-The remaining code is written in C.
+The remaining code is written in C with a smattering of inline assembly code.

 Each category is further subdivided into multiple source files, splitting the code into small units of closely related functionality.
 For the C code, the